-From casual music lowers to ‘audioholics’, many people get confused with the term reference speakers.
+From casual music lowers to audiophiles, many people get confused with the term reference speakers.
 So, what is a reference speaker?
 In this article, we cover that and more!

 A reference speaker is a type of speaker that convincingly and naturally reproduces the sounds of musical instruments and voices from the original recording.
 These speakers serve as a point of comparison because they produce an accurate or flat frequency response with uncolored sound and a detailed presentation.
-Reference speakers and are usually an audio manufacturer’s best in class products.
+Reference speakers are usually an audio manufacturer’s best-in-class products.

 Reference is really a general term, used to describe audio equipment, not just speakers.
 For example, you may hear the term reference amplifiers, headphones, and amps.

-Read on for a deeper understanding of what reference equipment are and how we use them.
+Read on for a deeper understanding of what reference equipment is and how we use them.

 What is a Reference Speaker?